Skip to content

 Bit Gold

 Bit Gold was a proposed digital currency system described by computer scientist Nick Szabo, first outlined in 1998 and elaborated in 2005.
 The proposal described how information objects that are provably costly to create can serve as a store of value, implementing the concept of "unforgeable scarcity" in digital form.
-Though never implemented, Bit Gold is considered the most direct conceptual precursor to Bitcoin.
+Though never implemented, Bit Gold could be considered the first blockchain system and is widely recognized as the most direct conceptual precursor to Bitcoin.

 Unforgeable Costliness